cannatag/ldap3/docs/manual/source/connection.rst

 * format_time  # returns a datetime object (with properly defined timezone, or UTC if timezone is not specified) as defined in RFC 4517

+* format_postal  # returns a postal address formatted as a string as defined in RFC 4517

 You can even define your custom formatter for specific purposes.
 Just pass a dictionary in the format {'identifier': callable}
 in the 'formatter' parameter of the Server object.
 The callable must be able to receive a bytes value and convert it to the relevant object or class instance.